 2006 – Southlake celebrates its 50th birthday.

-2008 – Bob Jones Nature Center, located partly on land owned by Bob Jones, opens in north Southlake.
+2008 – Bob Jones Nature Center and Preserve, located partly on land owned by Bob Jones, opens in north Southlake.

 Southlake’s log house, made of logs cut and hewn about the time Abraham Lincoln was president, is built in Bicentennial Park, just off of White’s Chapel Boulevard.
 The site is the former Blossom Prairie, where in the mid-1800s wagon trains filled with settlers, gold-seekers and others would spend the night on their journey west.